MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide.md

      ![Create new guide](media/create-guide.PNG "Create new guide")

+3. Enter a name for the guide, and then select **Create**.

+     >[TIP]
-3. Enter a name for the guide.
-If you’re planning to create multiple versions of the guide, you might want to add _v2, _v3, and so on as part of the name.
+     >If you’re planning to create multiple versions of the guide, you might want to add _v2, _v3, and so on as part of the name.
+You can also use the **Save a Copy** command on the **File** menu if you're creating multiple versions of the same guide.

      ![Name the guide](media/name-guide.PNG "Name the guide")